sitehowtoguides/ai-tech-insights-site/README.md

 In order to run this locally, you will need node.js installed on your system.
 Its version must be 20 or higher.
 The site has been tested with no problems on Node 22.

+A great tool that allows you to have multiple node versions and switch between them, is [nvm (Node Version Manager)](https://github.com/nvm-sh/nvm).

 Once you ensure that you have the proper node version, just CD into the site's folder and run:

 `npm install`